-Mano is also actively involved in his community through, among other things, service as United States-Mexico-Canada arbitration panelist appointed by U.S. Trade Representatives in 2020, member of the “C” Club of Houston having served on the executive committee since 2012 and as President in 2017, board member of the Hispanic Leadership Alliance since 2012 and as Chairman since 2017, Trustee of the Houston Realty Business Coalition since 2020, Chairman of Engage Texas 2019-2020, board member of the Texas Board of Criminal Justice having been appointed by Governor Abbott in 2017, Trustee of the Windham School District, board member of the Spring Branch Memorial Sports Association since 2011, board member of Heritage Classical Academy since 2019, and member of the Children’s Fund.
+Mano is also actively involved in his community through, among other things, service as United States-Mexico-Canada arbitration panelist appointed by U.S. Trade Representatives in 2020, member of the “C” Club of Houston having served on the executive committee from 2012-2021 and as President in 2017, board member of the Hispanic Leadership Alliance since 2012 and as Chairman since 2017, Trustee of the Houston Realty Business Coalition from 2020-2021, Chairman of Engage Texas 2019-2020, board member of the Texas Board of Criminal Justice having been appointed by Governor Abbott in 2017, Trustee of the Windham School District, board member of the Spring Branch Memorial Sports Association from 2011-2022, board member of Heritage Classical Academy from 2019-2022, and member of the Children’s Fund.

 Mano is also fluent in Spanish.
 He and his wife, Melissa, reside in Houston with their three sons.
 They are members of Memorial Drive Presbyterian Church.

 Since 2002, Mano has been rated AV Preeminent® by Martindale-Hubbell, a ranking at the highest level of professional excellence by his peers.
 He has been recognized in Best Lawyers® in America (Real Estate Litigation) since 2012; Texas Super Lawyers® (Business Litigation) since 2011; and Best Lawyers in Houston.
 He is a Life Fellow of the Houston and Texas Bar Foundations.